-A Top 10 List: Things I Have Learned From My Children
+A Top 10: Things I Have Learned From My Children

-It would be impossible to share all of the things I have learned in my motherhood journey, so I will limit myself.
+It would be impossible to share all of the things I have learned form my children in my motherhood journey, so I will cap it off at 10.

 - Stop and smell the dandelions.
 And blow on them.
 Then stop and look at the shape of bark.
 Then follow the ant and see if your spit will fall on it’s back.
-Slow down and observe.
-Oh the wonder we discover when we take the time to just look… and also spit on the backs of unassuming bugs.
+Just generally… slow down and observe.
+No… SLOWER.
+Oh the wonder we discover when we take the time to just look… and also spit on the backs of innocent bugs.

-- It is not the end of the world if we are late to the doctor/tumbling class/school (see #1).
-Yes, it is important to teach responsibility and the value of being on time.
-BUT, it really isn’t the end of the world (see #1).
+- It is not the end of the world if we are late to the doctor/tumbling class/school.
+Yes, it is important to teach responsibility and the value of being on time; how-to-the-ever, it really isn’t the end of the world (see #1).

 - Matching shoes are not a necessity.
 Really.
-For an adult, it is more important, but for the 10 and under set… it can be a good day if we get out of the house with one left-foot and one right-footed shoe.
+For an adult, it is a bit more important, but for the 10 and under set?
+It really is a good day if we get out of the house with one left-foot and one right-footed shoe.

 - Accessorize.
-A little color or a little sparkle can perk up the darkest day, for oneself and even others (particularly one’s little princesses).
-I add sparkle daily.
-Also, when you eat lunch with your daughter’s 1st grade class, you will get LOTS of compliments.
-Beggars can’t be choosers, people.
-Beggars can’t be choosers…
+A little color or a little sparkle can perk up the darkest day, for oneself and even others (particularly for one’s little princesses).
+I try to add a touch of sparkle daily.
+Bonus: when you eat lunch with your daughter’s 1st grade class, you will get LOTS of compliments.

 - Peanut butter and jelly sandwiches CAN be eaten everyday.
 No one will get scurvy.
 I speak from experience.